dougalcaleb/instant-carousel/README.md

       *  value: integer
       *  Sets the speed (pixels/s) that must be exceeded to advance the page
       *  Can be used alongside swipeThreshold
+   *  New setting: rotation
+      *  values: "none", "left", "right"
+      *  Changes the way the swiping is handled for rotated carousels
+   *  New setting: type
+      *  values: "slider", "gallery"
+      *  Selects the type of carousel to use
+   *  New class: ".roundabout-[ID]-page"
+      *  Applied to every individual page

 Bugfixes:
    *  Fixed error when scrolling next when navigationTrim is on and the number of pages to the right is less than scrollBy
    *  Fixed non-visible pages being positioned incorrectly when scrolling left.
 This fixes transitions that have bounce showing nothing beyond the current pages.
+   *  Fixed duplicate event listeners

 ### v1.3.1:
 Bugfixes: